bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Understanding the objectives is the foundation of effective consulting.
 Having clarity around the project’s goals will help you provide relevant advice and stay focused on the desired outcomes.

-- **Clarify with your Principal:** Before diving into the project, confirm the key objectives and goals with your Principal or project lead.
+- **Talk to your Principal:** Before diving into the project, confirm the key objectives and goals with your Principal or project lead.
 Ask questions like: What are the core success metrics for this project?
 Are there any non-negotiable outcomes or priorities?
 This step ensures that you have a shared understanding with your team.
 - **Scope and deliverables:** Ensure you have a firm grasp of the project scope and the specific deliverables expected.
 Get clarity on the boundaries of the project to avoid scope creep, which can derail timelines and introduce unnecessary complexity.
 For example, if your role is focused on backend development, be clear on whether this includes building APIs, database management, or both.
 - **Identify risks and challenges:** Every project comes with risks and dependencies that can impact the schedule or deliverables.
 Identify and document these early.
 This could include potential delays due to client approvals, technical hurdles, or resource availability.
 For example, a client may rely on third-party software that could cause delays if integration issues arise.